brenapp/referee.fyi/CONTRIBUTING.md

 > **Why do we have both Sentry and LogServer?** Partially historical, partial
 > practical.
 The logserver is used to submit dumps of the current state of the
 > application, including all locally stored.
 This is done intentionally by the
-> end user (via the submit feedback form) and includes a ton more data about the
+> end user (via the submit feedback form) and includes more data about the
 > user's session, including the contents of all locally stored data.
 Sentry is
 > for automatic reporting of issues without user intervention.

 ## Application Development

-Once you have dependencies installed, run a local instance of Referee FYI in development mode.
+Once you install dependencies, run a local instance of Referee FYI in development mode.
 This should prompt you to visit `http://localhost:3000` (or another URL), and includes watch mode for both `src` (application content) and `lib` (shared libraries between server and client).